Parenting

 If Parents Avoid Sex Ed, Kids Learn from the Internet

 Without parental guidance, children learn about sex from the internet, peers, and porn.
 That information is inaccurate and sometimes harmful.
-Parents providing correct information is the most reliable way to protect children.
+Parents providing correct information is the most important way to reduce anxiety and protect children.
+Leaving it alone with the idea "they will figure it out naturally" often results in children entering puberty with distorted sexual knowledge.

 Age-Appropriate Approaches